Senestres/adaptivemovement/README.md

 ```

 <h1>To do</h1>
-Posts
-    add a grid or flex system -> two posts side by side
+Add a grid or flex system -> two posts side by side

 Add read time function